đ„ All The New Features In React

 This is because React used to batch update only during a browser event (like a click), but here, we are updating the state after the event has already been handled (in the fetch callback).

-In automatic batching (after upgrading to React 18), no matter from where the states are originating, it will always be re-rendered once.
+In automatic batching (after upgrading to React 18), no matter where the states originate, they will always be re-rendered once.

 SSR support for Suspense